-BlueConic gives you maximum flexibility to be compliant with data policies and regulations in your specific case when serving only domestic (non-GDPR) or international customers.
-Several visible features like objectives, profile properties and privacy management components are there to help you in setting up your channel.
+BlueConic gives you maximum flexibility to comply with data policies and regulations in your specific case when serving only domestic (non-GDPR) or international customers.
+Several visible features like Objectives, Profile properties, and Privacy management components are provided to help you in setting up your channel.

-This section describes less visible or obvious parts of BlueConic that have been changed to support new features.
+This section describes less visible or obvious parts of BlueConic where the customer data platform supports new features for consent management for GDPR.

 - “Profile Methods” – The following methods have been added: